cameronmeyer/cameronmeyer.github.io/_pages/jellyfish.md

 {% capture block_content %}
 ### IDLE ACTIVITY

-Since these platforms are based on real, living creatures, I wanted to ensure they felt *alive* even when the player wasn't interacting with them.
+Since these platforms are based on living creatures, I wanted to ensure they felt *alive* even when the player wasn't directly interacting with them.
 However, this idle behavior needed to be subtle enough that it would not interfere with the level platforming elements.

-You will see the idle jellyfish:
+In their idle state, the jellyfish are capable of:
 - Bobbing
 - Rotating
 - Pulsing
 - Jiggling

+The internal values controlling these behaviors are all randomized between platform instances, so no two platforms will sync up their movement in an unnatural way.
 {% endcapture %}

 {% include block.html content=block_content video="/assets/images/projects/jellyfish.mp4" %}

 {% include spacer.html amount="1.5rem" %}